kyma-project/examples/loki/README.md

 helm upgrade --install --create-namespace -n ${KYMA_NS} ${HELM_LOKI_RELEASE} grafana/loki -f https://raw.githubusercontent.com/kyma-project/examples/main/loki/loki-values.yaml
 ```

-In any case, you can either use the [loki-values.yaml](./loki-values.yaml) provided in this `loki` folder, which contains customized settings deviating from the default settings, or create your own `values.yaml` file.
-The prepared `values.yaml` file activates the `singleBinary` mode and disables additional components which are usually used when running Loki as a central backend.
+In any case, you can either create your own `values.yaml` file, or use the [loki-values.yaml](./loki-values.yaml) provided in this `loki` folder, which contains customized settings deviating from the default settings: The provided `values.yaml` file activates the `singleBinary` mode and disables additional components that are usually used when running Loki as a central backend.

-### Verification
+### Verify Loki installation

 Check that the `loki` Pod has been created in the Namespace and is in the `Running` state:

 ```bash
 kubectl -n ${KYMA_NS} get pod -l app.kubernetes.io/name=loki
 ```
-## Install log agent
+## Log agent installation

-### Installation
+### Install the log agent

 To ingest the application logs from within your cluster to Loki, you can either choose an installation based on [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/), which is the log collector recommended by Loki and provides a ready-to-use setup.
 Alternatively, you can use Kyma's LogPipeline feature based on Fluent Bit.

 <div tabs name="default-settings" group="configuration">
   <details>
   <summary label="promtail-installation">
-  Installation of Promtail
+  Install Promtail
   </summary>

 To install Promtail pointing it to the previously installed Loki instance, run: